Towards Comprehensive Interactive Change Understanding in Remote Sensing: A Large-scale Dataset and Dual-granularity

 With this dataset, we propose a unified framework that incorporates a vision-guided module to enhance fine-grained spatial and semantic feature extraction.
 After receiving bi-temporal remote sensing image pairs, the vision-guided module processes them through two parallel branches: one branch is designed to extract fine-grained visual cues such as spatial location and object count, which serve as detailed prompts to improve the model’s sensitivity to subtle changes; the other branch focuses on capturing coarse-grained semantic information, such as overall scene-level differences relevant to change captioning.
 These visual features are subsequently integrated into a VLM, which is fine-tuned on the ChangeIMTI.
 This design facilitates more interpretable and interactive remote sensing change understanding by tightly coupling detailed visual perception with high-level semantic reasoning.

 In conclusion, the main contributions of this paper can be summarized as follows:

-\begin{itemize} \item[$\bullet$] We construct a new large-scale multi-task instruction-tuning dataset denoted ChangeIMTI for remote sensing change understanding (RSCU).
-It covers change captioning, binary change classification, object counting, and change localization tasks, providing a unified testbed for applying VLMs in the remote sensing change domain.
+\begin{itemize} \item[$\bullet$] We construct a new large-scale multi-task instruction-tuning dataset denoted ChangeIMTI for RSCU.
+It covers change captioning, binary change classification, change counting, and change localization tasks, providing a unified testbed for applying VLMs in the remote sensing change domain.

-\item[$\bullet$] We propose a unified framework for remote sensing change understanding based on powerful VLMs, which integrates a new vision-guided module to enhance the model’s perception of fine-grained and global change representations.
-This framework can support both change captioning and VQA tasks, thereby enhancing semantic interaction and explainable properties.
+\item[$\bullet$] We propose a unified VLM-based framework for remote sensing change understanding, equipped with a vision-guided module that achieves dual-granularity change perception through simultaneous modeling of fine-grained and global representations.
+The framework supports both change captioning and VQA, thereby enhancing semantic interpretability and interactive reasoning.

 \item[$\bullet$] We have conducted extensive evaluations across multiple downstream remote sensing change understanding tasks and achieve impressive model performance, demonstrating the effectiveness and generalizability of our introduced approach.